-Did you know that most of the time, highly intelligent people struggle to find happiness in life, compared to people who are not?
+Did you know that most of the time, people with a higher IQ carry the burden of intelligence and struggle harder to find happiness in life, compared to people who are not that smart?

-Which is actually very true.
-It turns out, happiness and intelligence are mutually exclusive because happiness is a state of mind whereas intelligence is a scope of mind.
-The more you know, the more you seek, the harder your life becomes.
+This is actually very true.
+As it turns out, intelligence and happiness are mutually exclusive because happiness is a state of mind whereas intelligence is a scope of mind.
+The more you know, the more you seek, and the harder your life becomes.

 Realizing when someone is telling a lie based on their body language or facial expression, understanding the complexities of social frustrations, and a plethora of other things may seem like a great gift to some, but in reality, this awareness might be more troubling than just a gift.